Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/introduction.rst

 .. figure:: /images/texture-procedural-menu.jpg
    :width: 240px

    The Texture Type list in the Texture panel of the Texture Buttons.
-(Non procedural textures darkened out.)
+(Non procedural textures darkened out.).

 Procedural textures are textures that are defined mathematically.